-(e) The reading of newspapers shall not be permitted on the floor of the House while the House is in session.

-(f) Smoking shall not be permitted on the floor of the House or in the galleries at any time.
-The consumption of food or beverages shall not be permitted in the galleries at any time.

-(g) Special recitals and performances by musicians or other groups shall not be permitted on the floor of the House; and special guests of members of the House shall not be permitted on the floor of the House.

-(h) Members shall observe appropriate attire, coat and tie for male members and dignified dress for female members.

-(i) The use of wireless telephones shall not be permitted in the House Chamber.

-(j) Placards, stickers, or signs not approved by the Speaker are not permitted in the House Chamber.
+- The reading of newspapers shall not be permitted on the floor of the House while the House is in session. - Smoking shall not be permitted on the floor of the House or in the galleries at any time.
+The consumption of food or beverages shall not be permitted in the galleries at any time. - Special recitals and performances by musicians or other groups shall (g) not be permitted on the floor of the House; and special guests of members of the House shall not be permitted on the floor of the House. - Members shall observe appropriate attire, coat and tie for male members and dignified dress for female members. - The use of wireless telephones shall not be permitted in the House (i) Chamber. - Placards, stickers, or signs not approved by the Speaker are not (i) permitted in the House Chamber. - (k) Written material attacking members of the House may not be distributed in the chamber while the House is in session.